DragonL40/logseq/pages/Nash Equilibrium.md

 - In game theory, the **Nash equilibrium**, named after the mathematician John Nash, is the most common way to define the solution of a non-cooperative game involving two or more players.
 In a Nash equilibrium, each player is assumed to know the equilibrium strategies of the other players, and no one has anything to gain by changing only one's own strategy.
 - **Example**: If two players Alice and Bob choose strategies A and B, (A, B) is a Nash equilibrium if Alice has no other strategy available that does better than A at maximizing her payoff in response to Bob choosing B, and Bob has no other strategy available that does better than B at maximizing his payoff in response to Alice choosing A.
 	- In a game in which Carol and Dan are also players, (A, B, C, D) is a Nash equilibrium if A is Alice's best response to (B, C, D), B is Bob's best response to (A, C, D), and so forth.
+- Nash showed that there is a Nash equilibrium for every finite game. background-color:: #978626
+-